-After 200 years of the Robinson family working in local pottery businesses, J.B Robinson buys a round box business in Chesterfield.
+After 200 years of the family working in local pottery businesses, J.B Robinson buys a round box business in Chesterfield.

-Robinson expands into Eastern European with the purchase of the Lodz factory site in Poland.
+The company expands into Eastern European with the purchase of the Lodz factory site in Poland.